intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/pipeline/inference/README.md

 **Basic usage of Inference Model:**

 1. Directly use InferenceModel or write a subclass extends `InferenceModel` (`AbstractInferenceModel` in Java).
-2. Load pre-trained models with corresponding `load` methods, e.g, doLoad for Analytics Zoo, and doLoadTF for TensorFlow.
+2. Load pre-trained models with corresponding `load` methods, e.g, doLoad for Analytics Zoo, and doLoadTensorflow for TensorFlow.
 3. Do prediction with `predict` method.

 **OpenVINO requirements:**